plyght/plyght/README.md

 ![](https://plyght.github.io/fgdfdg.jpeg)

-Skills: JS / HTML / Swift /SwiftUI
+Skills: JS / HTML / Swift / SwiftUI

 - 🔭 I’m currently working on I’m currently working on not too much right now, so lmk if you need help from a meh coder/dev
 - 🌱 I’m currently learning engineering